humanmade/authorship/README.md

 ## WP-CLI

-Authorship implements a custom flag for use with posts, and a migration command for PublishPress Authors.
+Authorship implements a custom flag for use with posts, and migration commands.
 The following WP-CLI flags are available:

  - `--authorship`